 is they redesign God’s design.

-God’s design is that a loving act is also a life-creating act.
+God’s plan is that the love-making act is also a life-capable act.

 Natural Family Planning respects this.